Architect Vlado Milunić dies at 81; linked to Prague icon

 PRAGUE (AP) — Vlado Milunić, a Czech architect of Croatian ancestry who co-designed Prague’s iconic Dancing House building together with his colleague Frank Gehry, has died at 81.

-Czech public radio announced his death on Sunday and said his family confirmed it.
+Czech public radio announced his death on Sunday and said it was confirmed by his family.
 No details were given.
 He was battling an unspecified serious illness.

 The Dancing House is an unusual building that resembles a pair of dancers; It’s is a rare example of top contemporary architecture in Prague, which otherwise abounds with picturesque historical buildings, churches and monuments.